AI Automation/Technology

 These platforms also lack robust error handling and observability.
 When a third-party API is slow or returns an unexpected error, the entire workflow halts without a clear log of what failed.
 You are left with a failed run in a dashboard, no ability to retry from the point of failure, and no way to inspect the payload that caused the issue.
 This is not a tenable solution for business-critical processes.

-The core logic is built as a state machine.
-A customer order with a special discount code is a different state than a standard order.
-This approach eliminates the branching logic issues seen in visual builders.
-For a recent build, we handled 12 distinct order states.
-We use Supabase as a lightweight database to cache API responses and store transaction logs, reducing redundant API calls by over 70%.
+The core logic for such a system would be built as a state machine.
+This approach allows for managing distinct workflow paths, where a customer order with a special discount code represents a different state than a standard order, effectively handling branching logic.
+We would use Supabase as a lightweight database to cache API responses and store transaction logs, optimizing API usage and providing auditability.

 We scope, build, and deploy custom workflows in 10-15 business days.
 Your critical processes are fixed fast, without a long implementation cycle.